"""Sprite nodes with frame-based animation support."""

 [docs]

-def get_current_frame_index(self) -> int:
+def current_frame_index(self) -> int:

-"""Get absolute frame index in sprite sheet."""
+"""Absolute frame index in the sprite sheet."""

 if not self.current_animation or self.current_animation not in self.animations: